BitciTeknoloji/coin-api-docs/README.md

-# coin-api-docs
-The documentation for Bitci.com coin instant API document.
+# The documentation for Bitci.com coin instant API document.